Qumulo/docs/supermicro.md

 **Note:** In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
 Enter `1` as you would for a [fixable issue](#fixable-issues) to reboot the node and then repeat the part replacement procedure.

-## Installing the Software Image

 # Step 4: Creating a Qumulo Cluster
-This section describes how to combine your Supermicro nodes into a Qumulo cluster.
+This section describes how to configure your Supermicro nodes to form a Qumulo cluster.

-## Verifying the Node Order

-## Creating the Cluster
+## To Create the Cluster
+1. Power on four or more nodes that run the same version of Qumulo Core.
+1. Review the End User Agreement and when ready click **I agree to the End User Agreement**.
+1. In the **1.
+Set up cluster** section, do the following:

+   a.
+Enter a **Cluster name**.

+   b.
+Click the checkmark next to each node to add to your cluster.
+The total cluster capacity appears at the bottom of the page.

+   c.
+Check that your nodes are ordered according to their physical arrangement in the server rack.
+You can check your nodes' order in the following ways:

+   * Power on the nodes (or connect their NICs) one at a time and watch the nodes populate this page.
+   * Retrieve the MAC address for each node and compare the addresses to those listed on this page.

+1. Confirm your cluster protection level (how many drive failures Qumulo Core will protect the cluster against).
+Depending on your cluster size and node types, two-drive or three-drive protection is selected.
+If **Customize Protection Level** is available, in the **2.
+Confirm cluster protection level** section, you can choose two-drive protection or three-drive protection.

+   **Important:**
+   * You can choose your cluster protection level only during cluster creation.
+You can't change this setting later.
+   * Choosing protection for more drives decreases your cluster capacity.

+1. In the **3.
+Create a password for your admin account** section, set the password for your administrative account.

 # Appendix
-The following appendix contains the technical specifications for Supermicro 153 TB, 76 TB, and 30 TB nodes and the currently known behavior of Supermicro nodes.
+The following appendix contains the currently known behavior of Supermicro nodes and the technical specifications for Supermicro 153 TB, 76 TB, and 30 TB nodes.

+## Known Behavior
+The following is the currently known behavior for Supermicro nodes.

+### USB Drive Boot Priority
+To boot a Supermicro node from a USB drive, you must manually set **Boot Option #1** to **[UEFI] USB key**.

+### Data Center Management Suite (DCMS) Licenses
+**Important:** If a DCMS license isn't installed on a Supermicro node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.

+A DCMS license is also required for certain other features to work.

 ## Supermicro Technical Specifications
 <table cellspacing="0" cellpadding="0">